merliot/hub/README.md

 ![demo-gps](images/demo-gps.png)

 > [!NOTE]
-> Deploying to TinyGo devices will not work, currently.
-The limitation will be resolved in a future TInyGo release.
+> For this quick start mode, deploying to TinyGo devices will not work, currently.
+A future TinyGo release will address this.
 To deploy on TinyGo devices, use the Docker or Cloud Quick Starts below.

 ## Quick Start Docker

-Deploy a Merliot Hub in your own [docker](https://www.docker.com/) environment:
+Deploy Merliot Hub using [docker](https://www.docker.com/):

 ```
 git clone https://github.com/merliot/hub.git